Jay-tech456/Jay-tech456/README.md

 ### 🏮 Current Quest Log
 I am a Fullstack AI Developer who bridges the gap between complex machine learning models and intuitive user experiences.

-When I'm not training models or building clients' applications, I'm likely grinding in **Valorant** or eating Korean BBQ at a random Bay Area restaurant.
+When I'm not building agents or clients' applications, I'm likely grinding in **Valorant** or dining at a random Bay Area restaurant.

 * 🏆 **Achievements:** 3x Hackathon Winner (Building at the speed of thought!)
 * 🎓 **Education:** Master of Science in Engineering (MSE) @ San Jose State University